Tatsuya-Nonogaki/export-ADData/README.md

 - Trimming only occurs if the source DN ends with the specified OU sequence (the right-most/nearest to domain root), and the match must be in exact order.
 - Trimming never removes `DC`, `CN`, or any components other than OUs.
 - The following are reserved words and are **not permitted as OU names in the `-TrimOU` argument**: `ou`, `cn`, `dc`, `users`, `computers`, `=` (case-insensitive match; `=` is not permitted anywhere in the name).
-  *Note: This is a local rule for this script, not a restriction imposed by Active Directory itself (except for `=`), but it prevents confusion and scripting errors.*
+  📝 *This is a local rule for this script, not a restriction imposed by Active Directory itself (except for `=`), but it prevents confusion and scripting errors.*
 - Empty patterns (e.g., `,,`) are invalid.
 - If any invalid name is detected, the script will abort with an error.
-- **Note:** When specifying multiple OU names for `-TrimOU`, always enclose the list in quotes (single or double), for example: `-TrimOU "deeper,sales"`.
+- 📝 **Note:** When specifying multiple OU names for `-TrimOU`, always enclose the list in quotes (single or double), for example: `-TrimOU "deeper,sales"`.
 This ensures PowerShell passes the entire list as a single argument.
-- **Note:** You should only specify an OU (or sequence of OUs) for `-TrimOU` that all entries have as their rightmost OUs.
+- 📝 **Note:** You should only specify an OU (or sequence of OUs) for `-TrimOU` that all entries have as their rightmost OUs.
   If you specify OUs that are not present in some entry's DN, only those matching entries will be trimmed.
 Others will retain their original hierarchy, which can lead to an inconsistent and fragmented OU structure in the imported domain.

 **Examples:**